cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-dts--update-dts-portal-with-hr-new-hires.md

 name: "[DTS] Update DTS Portal with HR New Hires"
 about: Template to update DTS Portal with HR new hires for previous month
 title: 'Update DTS Portal with HR New Hires - Month YEAR '
-labels: 'Product: Data and Technology Services Portal, Service: Apps, Type: IT Support,
+labels: 'Service: Apps, Type: IT Support, Workgroup: HR'
-  Workgroup: HR'
 assignees: ''

 ---